Faculty Guide to the Individualized Major

 Faculty Advisors

-All applicants to the Individualized Major Program must identify three faculty advisors with expertise in the fields represented in their plan of study.
+All applicants to the Individualized Major Program must identify two faculty advisors with expertise in the fields represented in their plan of study.
 Faculty are expert guides to the fields that individualized majors include in their plans of study.
 Faculty can help students choose the most appropriate courses and serve as mentors as students explore options for graduate school and their future professional lives.
 More than 230 faculty currently advise individualized major students.

 We expect students to request feedback from their advisors on their plan of study and statement of purpose with sufficient time to incorporate suggestions for change into the final version of their application.